XanaduAI/strawberryfields/doc/tutorials/starship.rst

 .. code-block:: console

-   (strawberryfields)$ starship --input test.xbb --output out
+   starship --input test.xbb --output out.txt

 After executing the above command, the result will be stored in ``out`` in the current working directory.
 You can also omit the ``--output`` parameter to print the result to the screen.